Extended phase space thermodynamics of black holes: A study in Einstein's gravity and beyond: Conclusions and outlook

 3mm

 {\bf Acknowledgement:} I am thankful to Late Prof. Thanu Padmanabhan for his comments on the draft of this article.
 Special thanks to Prof. Bibhas Ranjan Majhi for his comments on this article.
+At the communication stage, KB moved to IACS (Kolkata) and later Fukushima University (JSPS fellow).
+Therefore, KB also acknowledges the financial assistance received from IACS, and from JSPS during the time of communication.

+3mm \textbf{Data availability:} This manuscript has no associated data or the data will not be deposited.